Wendy Glenn

 Wendy Glenn is an English actress and model.

+Early life and education

+Glenn attended the Sylvia Young Theatre School in London.
+Her sister Sammy Glenn is also an actress.

 Career

-Glenn started her career as a child model and attended the Sylvia Young Theatre School in London, which led to several national commercials and a guest star role on London's Burning.
+Glenn began her career as a child model.
+Between that and Sylvia Young, Glenn landed several national commercials and a guest star role on London's Burning.
 She presented The Disney Club, but left to play the lead in the British series Sister Said, in which she starred for three years.

 After Sister Said, Glenn landed the role of Nikki Sullivan in Hollyoaks.
 She has appeared on the cover of Maxim and FHM, was a special guest star on Nip/Tuck, CSI: Miami, Without a Trace and CSI: Crime Scene Investigation, and portrayed the title role in the film Mercy.

-Personal life

-Glenn currently resides in Los Angeles, California.
-Her sister, Sammy Glenn, is also an actress.